mikblacklab/syska/LaTeXintroduction/README.md

 1. Go the Files directory

+2. Type:

-2. Type: *pdflatex labMeetingMikMay2015.pdf*
+*pdflatex labMeetingMikMay2015.pdf*

 Done

 If you don't see citation, then

+3. Type:

-3. Type *bibtex pdflatex labMeetingMikMay2015.aux*
+ *bibtex labMeetingMikMay2015.aux*

+4. Retype:

-4. Retype *pdflatex labMeetingMikMay2015.pdf*
+ *pdflatex labMeetingMikMay2015.pdf*

 If you want to make complex tables, see these links: